krishauser/Klampt/Python/docs/source/Manual-Sensors.rst

 resolution.

-The following sensors are natively supported:
+The following sensor types are natively supported:

 -  Joint sensors